- Academic Affairs

 The ISO is the parent organizations of most of the cultural organizations on campus, and it works to coordinate efforts among the various organizations.
 The ISO seeks to establish a platform for international students and non-international students to interact and engage in social activities where its members can share their unique backgrounds and culture.
 It is the ISO's goal to ensure that all cultures are represented on the UMB campus.

-The MSSA is dedicated to fostering fellowship among UMB students through the planning, development, and implementation of various programmatic initiatives.
+The MSSA is dedicated to fostering fellowship among UMB students through the planning, development, and implementation of programmatic initiatives.
 It is an umbrella organization that is open to all students at UMB and serves to provide support for its members.
-It provides spiritual and social support for its members as well as educational opportunities for members and the UMB campus as a whole, in order to enrich the intellectual atmosphere present on campus.
+It provides spiritual and social support for its members as well as educational opportunities for members and the UMB campus as a whole to enrich the intellectual atmosphere present on campus.
 MSSA services and programs serve to fill a need created by students, specifically Muslim students, living away from an organized Muslim community and its social structure.

 Project Jump Start is a campuswide student group that serves the Baltimore homeless community by providing meals and advocacy on homeless issues.
 Students have the opportunity to volunteer to pack meals and venture into the community to serve our clients.
 PJS meets every Tuesday and Friday at 5:30 p.m. at the SMC Campus Center (621 W. Lombard St.) to prepare meals.